kaustav-net/kaustav.net/resume.md

 # Profile Summary
 Software developer with more than 3 years of professional experience, mainly focused on Android Open Source Project development, having sound knowledge in several programming languages like Java, C, C# with very good understanding of core Computer Science fundamentals.

-# Achievements
-* Selected as the winner of On The Spot Award at TCS and got appreciation from the client for the excellent work done for them.
-* Was awarded the STAR performer of the batch in TCS Initial Learning Program.
-* I am a competent tier member of Microsoft (India) App Builders Club.
-* Was a Microsoft (India) Student Partner.
-* Was a Firefox Student Ambassador.

 # Certifications
 * Oracle Certified Associate, Java SE 7 Programmer

 # Skills and Proficiency
-* **Languages known:** ​ Java , C, C#, HTML5/CSS3, XML, JavaScript, SQL
+* **Languages known:** Java , C/C++, Python, HTML5/CSS3, XML, JavaScript, SQL
-* **OS fundamentals:​** Linux, Android Open Source Project
+* **Operating Systems/ Softwares:​** Embedded Android, Embedded Linux, LK bootloader, GStreamer, Android development, GNU Make
+* **System testing tools:​** iperf, powertop, trepn, snapdragon/adreno profiler
-* **Technologies:​** Android app development, GStreamer, Servlet/JSP/JSF, JDBC, DBMS/MySQL/Oracle, Bootstrap, JQUERY, AJAX, .NET framework
+* **Web technologies:​** Servlet/JSP/JSF, JDBC, DBMS/MySQL/Oracle, Bootstrap, JQUERY, AJAX

 # Experiences
 * ### Tonbo Imaging (Member of Technical Stuff) <br><sup>January, 2018 - Present</sup>
-   * Optimise Android OS (AOSP) for Snapdragon 210 (MSM8909)
+   * Responsibility is to optimise and add new features in Android OS (AOSP)/Linux for security thermal cameras and weapon scopes running Qualcomm Snapdragon 210 (MSM8909)
-   * Develop new custom features in Android Framework
+   * Introduced interface for thermal imaging to the Android OS
+   * Optimised CPU, GPU, RAM performance for thermal image processing
+   * Implemented and optimised different types of over-the-air OS updates for different types of products
-   * Optimise and improve the live video stream from thermal cameras using GStreamer
+   * Optimised live video streaming
+   * Wrote hardware and software functional tests for thermal cameras to validate system (software and hardware) performance using real and simulated data
+   * Implemented full system recovery mechanism from bootloader
-   * Develop new features for existing android application used with the defense grade thermal cameras
+   * Developed new features for existing android application used with the defense grade thermal cameras

 * ### Tata Consultancy Services (System Engineer) <br><sup>July, 2015 - January, 2018</sup>
+    * Responsibility was to develop and maintain several features of their existing as well as new web applications
     * Work mainly based on Java and PL/SQL
     * Developed a highly functional UI template for a set of applications using Bootstrap and Primefaces
-    * Developed and maintained several features of their existing as well as new web applications

 * ### ConfirmTKT.com (Internship) <br><sup>Aug, 2014 - Feb, 2015</sup>
-    * Made the Windows Phone version of their existing Android app on predicting Railway ticket status single handedly
+    * Made the Windows Phone version of their existing Android app on predicting railway ticket status using historical data
+    * Was responsible for developing as well as making an automated test suite for the application
     * Within two months, the Windows Phone app featured as one of the top apps in travel category on the Microsoft Store

 * ### Jeclat '15 (Website Developer) <br><sup>Feb, 2015</sup>